 John Gallemore studies how firms’ economic and financial reporting behavior are shaped by corporate tax policy and enforcement.

-His research has been published in top accounting journals, such as the Journal of Accounting and Economics, Journal of Accounting Research, Review of Accounting Studies, and Contemporary Accounting Research.
+His research has been published in top journals, such as the Journal of Accounting and Economics, Journal of Accounting Research, Review of Accounting Studies, Management Science, and Contemporary Accounting Research.
 His research and expertise has been featured by media outlets such as the Washington Post, the Chicago Tribune, and Bloomberg.
 He is an associate editor for the Journal of Accounting and Economics.

 Professor Gallemore teaches Strategic Cost Analysis and Performance Management in the full-time MBA program.